JacquesLucke/animation_nodes_manual/docs/user_guide/nodes/falloff/directional_falloff.rst

 - **Position** - The position of the point.
 - **Direction** - The direction vector.
-- **Size** - A float that is multiplied by the floats, can be though of as the slope of decreasing or increasing.
+- **Falloff Width** - A float that is multiplied by the floats, can be though of as the slope of decreasing or increasing.

 Outputs
 -------